Here's what Feelhaver Elementary students are saying about Makerspace…

 Allison Utley, 4th grade

-“I like to make things and the deconstruction center."
+“I like to make things in the deconstruction center."

 Adian Armstrong, 3rd grade